ExpressGateway/express-gateway.io/docs/plugins/plugin-development.md

   }
 }
 ```

+##### Parameters

-- version - Hint for the Plugin System how to process plugin, '1.2.0' only at this point
+- `version` - _optional_ - Hint for the Plugin System how to process plugin, '1.2.0' only at this point
-- init - Function that will be called right after Express Gateway will `require` the plugin package
+- `init` - _mandatory_ - Function that will be called right after Express Gateway will `require` the plugin package
-- policies - list of policies to be added to the whitelist (requires confirmation from user)
+- `policies` - _optional_ - list of policies to be added to the whitelist (requires confirmation from user)
-- options - JSON schema for support plugin options.
+- `options` - _optional_ - JSON schema for support plugin options.
 Will be used for prompting during CLI execution.
   Note: at this point only simple types: `boolean`, `string` and `number` are supported.
-Full featured JSON Schema validation is planned for future releases
+Full featured JSON Schema
+  validation is planned for future releases

 ### Events

 Express Gateway exposes several events that plugins can subscribe to to cooordinate loading.

 #### Example

 ```js
 module.exports = {
   version: '1.2.0',